Access Database Engine: History

 "It would be reasonably accurate to say that up until that stage Jet was more the name of the team that was assigned to work on the DB engine modules of Access rather than a component team.
 For VB [Visual Basic] 3.0 they basically had to tear it out of Access and graft it onto VB.
 That's why they've had all those Jet/ODBC problems in VB 3.0."

-Jet became more componentised when Access 2.0 was released because the Access ODBC developers used parts of the Jet code to produce the ODBC driver.
+Jet became more componentized when Access 2.0 was released because the Access ODBC developers used parts of the Jet code to produce the ODBC driver.
 A retrofit was provided that allowed Visual Basic 3.0 users to use the updated Jet issued in Access 2.0.

-Jet 2.0 was released as several dynamic linked libraries (DLLs) that were utilised by application software, such as Microsoft's Access database.
-DLLs in Windows are "libraries" of common code that can be used by more than one application—by keeping code that more than one application uses under a common library which each of these applications can use independently code maintenance is reduced and the functionality of applications increases, with less development effort.
-Jet 2.0 comprised three DLLs: the Jet DLL, the Data Access Objects (DAO) DLL and several external ISAM DLLs.
+Jet 2.0 was released as several dynamic linked libraries (DLL's) that were utilized by application software, such as Microsoft's Access database.
+DLL's in Windows are "libraries" of common code that can be used by more than one application—by keeping code that more than one application uses under a common library which each of these applications can use independently code maintenance is reduced and the functionality of applications increases, with less development effort.
+Jet 2.0 comprised three DLL's: the Jet DLL, the Data Access Objects (DAO) DLL and several external ISAM DLL's.
 The Jet DLL determined what sort of database it was accessing, and how to perform what was requested of it.
 If the data source was an MDB file (a Microsoft Access format) then it would directly read and write the data to the file.
 If the data source was external, then it would call on the correct ODBC driver to perform its request.
 The DAO DLL was a component that programmers could use to interface with the Jet engine, and was mainly used by Visual Basic and Access Basic programmers.
-The ISAM DLLs were a set of modules that allowed Jet to access three ISAM based databases: xBase, Paradox and Btrieve.
+The ISAM DLL's were a set of modules that allowed Jet to access three ISAM based databases: xBase, Paradox and Btrieve.
 Jet 2.0 was replaced with Jet 2.1, which used the same database structure but different locking strategies, making it incompatible with Jet 2.0.